JoviMetzger/42Project-CPP_Modules/README.md

 - `Copy assignment operator`
 - `Destructor`

-### ⭐ Default Constructor:
+### 🌜 Default Constructor:

 ***Constructor();***
-- A default constructor is a special member function of a class <br>
-&nbsp; that is called when an object is created without any arguments. <br>
+- A default constructor is a special member function of a class that is called when an object is created without any arguments. <br>
-- It initializes the object's data members, <br>
-&nbsp; to a default value (usually 0 or a specified value). <br>
+- It initializes the object's data members, to a default value (usually 0 or a specified value). <br>
 - It's called automatically when you create an object of the class without providing any explicit constructor arguments.

-### ⭐ Copy Constructor:
+### 🌜 Copy Constructor:

 ***Constructor(const Constructor& value);***
-- A copy constructor is a member function that creates <br>
-&nbsp; a new object by copying the values of another object of the same class.
+- A copy constructor is a member function that creates a new object by copying the values of another object of the same class.
 - It's used to initialize a new object with the same data as an existing object.

-### ⭐ Copy Assignment Operator Overload:
+### 🌜 Copy Assignment Operator Overload:

 ***Constructor& operator(const Constructor& value);***
-- The copy assignment operator *(often denoted as operator=)* is a member function <br>
-&nbsp; that allows you to assign the value of one object to another object of the same class.
+- The copy assignment operator *(often denoted as operator=)* is a member function that allows you to assign the value of one object to another object of the same class.
 - It's used to make a deep copy of one object into another. <br>
-- It is typically invoked when you use the assignment operator, <br>
-&nbsp; like obj1 = obj2, and ensures that obj1 now holds a copy of obj2's data.
+- It is typically invoked when you use the assignment operator, like obj1 = obj2, and ensures that obj1 now holds a copy of obj2's data.

-**❗NOTE:❗**
+**❗NOTE:❗** <br>
 `obj1 = obj2:` *Should work.*
 `obj1 = obj2 = obj3:` *Should work.*
 `obj1 = obj1:` *Should **NOT** work.*

-### ⭐ Destructor:
+### 🌜 Destructor:

 ***~Constructor();***
-- A destructor is a special member function that is called <br>
-&nbsp; when an object is destroyed or goes out of scope.
+- A destructor is a special member function that is called when an object is destroyed or goes out of scope.
 - It is used to perform cleanup operations, such as releasing resources or deallocating memory, <br>
 &nbsp; and is the opposite of a constructor.